Frequently Asked Questions

-- You can setup the auction to use your personal payment account for collecting payments and donations.
+- You can set up the auction to use your personal payment account for collecting payments and donations.
 After all payments have been collected, you can send the proceeds to the charity.

 - You can ask a representative of the charity to create an organization on 32auctions.
 Once the organization is created, they will need to create an auction for you (by entering the name of the auction and start and end date/time) and invite you to be the organizer of the auction.
-After the auction has been created, they can link their payment account.
+After the auction has been created, they can connect their payment account.
 As the organizer, you will have the ability to completely manage the auction, but not modify the organization.
 Please see What is the difference between the Coordinator and Organizer roles? for more information.

 Stripe and PayPal charge fees on each payment and donation processed using the Online Payment & Donation Collection features.
-The fees are specific to the payment account linked to the auction for processing payments.
+The fees are specific to the payment account connected to the auction for processing payments.
 To find the fees associated with an account, log into the Stripe dashboard or the PayPal account.

 The error could be due to a number of reasons.

-If the error is "Your payment can't be completed because the receiver can't accept payments at this time", please view this FAQ entry for an explanation.
+If the error is "Your payment can't be completed because the receiver can't accept payments at this time," please view this FAQ entry for an explanation.

 If the error is "Your payment can't be completed.
-Please return to the participating website and try again.", it could be due to a setting on the PayPal account.
-Please follow these steps to verify the account is setup properly:
+Please return to the participating website and try again," it could be due to a setting on the PayPal account.
+Please follow these steps to verify the account is set up properly: